 Architecture, technical design and mapping may be for you if you are interested in:

-Medical radiation technologists use x-ray and other imaging equipment to take images of injuries and diseases.
+Medical imaging technologists use x-ray and other imaging equipment to take images of injuries and diseases.

 Brewers use brewing equipment and processes to convert malted barley or other grains into beer, and control or manage the production and packaging of beer.